Larz1881/horse_racing_project/README.md

 "No DRF files found"
 Ensure your DRF file is in data/raw/
 Check file extension is .DRF (uppercase)
 "Module not found" errors
 Make sure you're in the project root directory Activate your virtual environment
-Reinstall requirements: pip install -r requirements.txt

-Memory errors with large files
+Reinstall requirements: pip install -r requirements.txt Memory errors with large files
 Close other applications
-Process races individually if needed
-Consider upgrading RAM for files over 10MB
+Process races individually if needed (if your scripts support this) Consider upgrading RAM for files over 10MB
 Dash app won't start
 Check if port 8050 is already in use
-Try: python dashboards/app.py --port 8051
+Try: python dashboards/app_dash.py --port 8051 (if your Dash app is set up to accept port arguments) Logging

-ML Model Issues
-"Model not found" errors
-Ensure models/ directory exists
-Run model training pipeline if needed
-Check model version compatibility

-Dashboard Performance
-Slow loading times
-Clear browser cache
-Reduce number of concurrent analyses
-Check system resources

-Data Processing Errors
-Missing columns in DRF file
-Verify DRF file format matches expected schema
-Check bris_dict.txt is up to date
-Contact Brisnet support if format changed

-Visualization Issues
-Charts not displaying
-Enable JavaScript in browser
+The pipeline creates timestamped log files (based on your run_pipeline.py setup):

-Check browser console for errors
+pipeline_YYYYMMDD_HHMMSS.log Check these for detailed error messages.
-Update plotly/dash packages

 🚧 ## Future Enhancements

 [ ] Advanced NLP for trip notes using transformer models